Noaaan/MythicMetals/PATCHNOTES.md

 ## Texture Update

 This update has been in the works to improve the textures of Mythic Metals.
-They are courtesy of Azzyparaas.
+They are courtesy of Azzyparaas (From PR #191, #193, #199, #202, #203, #207, #210, and #213).
 Feel free to let us know what you think of them!

-Here is a somewhat extensive list containing most of the changes:
+To quickly summarize the following materials were updated in different regards:

+- Aquarium (block, ingot, tools, armor, pearl)
-- New Carmot Armor Items
+- Carmot (block, armor items, tools)
-- New Osmium Armor Items
-- New Star Platinum Armor and Tools
-  - Comes with a cloak if you do not have any capes equipped, just like Hallowed!
+- Celestium (block, ingot, tools, armor items, elytra item)
-- New Kyber Armor Items
+- Kyber (block, ingot, tools, armor, )
-- New Silver Armor Items
+- Manganese (blocks, ingot, raw ore)
+- Metallurgium (block, ingot)
-- Tweaked Midas Gold Armor Items
+- Midas Gold (block, ingot)
-- New Steel Armor Items
-- New Palladium Sword animation
-- Tweaked Raw Osmium sprite
-- New Raw Runite sprite
+- Morkite (block and item)
-- New Prometheum Armor sprites
+- Prometheum (block, ingot, armor items)
-- Tweaked Midas Gold Swords
-- New Quadrillum Tools
+- Quadrillum (blocks, ingot, raw ore)
+- Runite (blocks, ingot, arrows)
+- Silver (block and ingot)
+- Star Platinum (blocks, ingot, tools, armor)
-- New Celestium Armor Items and Tools
+- Starrite (block and item)

-The following materials received new block and ingot textures (#191, #199):

-- Celestium
-- Quadrillum
-- Midas Gold
-- Manganese
-- Carmot
+- Steel (blocks, ingot, tools, armor)
-- Tin
+- Tin (block and ingot)
-- Silver
-- Metallurgium
-- Prometheum
-- Runite
+- Unobtainium (storage block and item)

 ## Changes